appdataspec/spec/README.md

-A specification for determining where to store app data on a given platform/OS.
+A specification for determining where app data is stored on a given platform/OS.

 > *Be advised: the op spec is currently at Major version zero.
 Per the
 > semantic versioning spec: "Major version zero (0.y.z) is for initial